immunefi-team/Bounty_Boosts/Alchemix/31189 - [SC - High] Voting algorithm does not apply maximum availab....md

 # Voting algorithm does not apply maximum available voting power when voting due to Solidity rounding down

-Submitted on Tue May 14 2024 09:36:44 GMT-0400 (Atlantic Standard Time) by @xBentley for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 14th 2024 at 15:36:44 UTC by @xBentley for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31189